GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 In this session you will hear from the following speakers:

-* Alexander Hoover, U.S. Department of Homeland Security (DHS)
+* Alexander Hoover — U.S. Department of Homeland Security (DHS)
-* Elyse Voegeli, New York City Mayor's Office of the Chief Technology Officer
+* Elyse Voegeli — New York City Mayor's Office of the Chief Technology Officer

 - - -